LDMX-Software/ldmx-software.github.io/docs/Generating-Simulation-Samples.md

 layout: default
 ---

-The generation of simulation samples is done mainly by the Geant4 package with several additions stored in the `SimApplication` module of ldmx-sw.
+The generation of simulation samples is done mainly by the Geant4 package with several additions stored in the `SimCore` module of ldmx-sw.
 However, you do not need to know the simulation to this level of depth.
-The `Simulator` producer in the `SimApplication` module is your messenger to run the simulation.
+The `Simulator` producer in the `SimCore` module is your messenger to run the simulation.
 Here, I will go through its basic usage.
 For more information about _all_ of the available parameters, please see the documentation on [Configuring the Simulation]({% link docs/Configuring-the-Simulation.md %}).

 ### Basic Usage
 Running the simulation is just like any other producer in ldmx-sw.
 In your python configuration script, it is _required_ that you have the following lines (or equivalent):